 Most cases of gynecomastia are caused by low testosterone in comparison to estrogen.
 This can happen in a multitude of scenarios.

 For example, newborn baby boys often have gynecomastia because they have a higher level of their mothers estrogen.
-Young men going through puberty may also have an imbalance of hormones as they change into a man, which can also cause gynecomastia.
+Young men going through puberty may also have hormonal imbalances as they change into a man, which can also cause gynecomastia.
 In both of these cases, no action needs to be taken.
-The effects of gynecomastia usually go away as the hormones rebalance with age.
+The effects of gynecomastia usually go away as the hormonal imbalances fade with age.

 In adult males, other factors will influence the presence of gynecomastia, including: